 Online data exchange between applications or devices can follow different communication patterns to support the variety of maritime operational needs.
 Multiple clients can interact with a service to interchange data which is modelled with S-100.
 It can be distinguished between unidirectional message streams like AIS and interactive information exchange like a web feature service (WFS).
 Context for a communication can be given by using the concept of session-oriented communication; which is when the communication between distinguished communication partners is assigned to a logical entity – a session.
 This permits metadata to be defined for the interactions assigned to the session.

 The means of communication for the use of a service should be defined in a communication stack.
-Specifying a communication stack ensures that communication for the service is harmonized and make implementation easier.
+Specifying a communication stack ensures that communication for the service is harmonized and makes implementation easier.

 The communication is organized by a stack as defined by the ISO-OSI Reference Model: